 Reward Based Training

-We use modern, scientifically proven methods of learning that immediately reward your dogs when they do something right.
+We use modern, scientifically proven methods of learning that immediately reward your dogs when they respond to requested behaviour..
 Behaviour that is rewarded will rapidly become a habit and will be remembered longer.
-If behaviour is ignored and not rewarded, it will diminish and eventually be extinguished.
+If behaviour is ignored and not rewarded, it will diminish and eventually be extinguished

 Imagine – your dog loves to jump up on you – that may be OK for you but rather intimidating when you are out in public or if there are small children or elderly visitors in your home

 - we ask you to ignore your dog when he jumps up but the minute four paws hit the ground –reward him